 The elastic should go over the flannel side of the pad.
 Make sure all the corners are completely poked out.

 E. Turn edges of the open end of the pad under and pin on the edge.
 Sew once more around the edges of the entire pad again.

-The double seam makes the pad stronger and longer lasting, and makes it lay flat.
+The double seam makes the pad stronger and last longer, and helps it to lay flat.
+Please